Arno: Source and route

 The river originates on Monte Falterona in the Casentino area of the Apennines, and initially takes a southward curve.
-The river turns to the west near Arezzo passing through Florence, Empoli and Pisa, flowing into the Ligurian Sea at Marina di Pisa.
+The river turns to the west near Arezzo passing through Florence, Empoli and Pisa, flowing into the Tyrrhenian Sea at Marina di Pisa.

 With a length of 241 km, it is the largest river in the region.
 It has many tributaries: Sieve at 60 km long, Bisenzio at 49 km, Ombrone Pistoiese at 47 km, and the Era, Elsa, Pesa, and Pescia.
 The drainage basin amounts to more than 8200 sqkm and drains the waters of the following subbasins: